Weihong56/Weihong56.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* Volunteer Instructor for teaching fluid mechanics in the FE prep course